Social Media Strategies for SEO

 Social media is not my strong point.
 As an SEO I have only really been interested in how I could leverage it for better SEO.

-However - being part of Save Our Spit which just won a social media award for the Facebook and YouTube accounts I set up makes me an expert - well not actually as I am an expert at helping to find the best person to run it.
+However - being part of Save Our Spit which won a social media award for the Facebook and YouTube accounts I actually set up makes me an expert - well not actually as I am an expert at helping to find the best person to run it.

 I did create a Facebook App that simply streams Facebook posts in a way that benefits your site in Google - thus for me I was really only using social media to do better in Google - but there is far more to it than that...